Devyani Khobragade incident

 On December 11, 2013, Devyani Khobragade, then the Deputy Consul General of the Consulate General of India in New York City, was charged by U.S. authorities with committing visa fraud and providing false statements in order to gain entry to the United States for Sangeeta Richard, a woman of Indian nationality, for employment as a domestic worker for Khobragade in New York.
 She was additionally charged with failing to pay the domestic worker a minimum wage.

 Khobragade was arrested the next day by U.S. federal law enforcement authorities, subjected to a "strip search", presented to a judge, and released the same day.
 Her arrest and treatment received much media attention particularly in India, and led to a diplomatic row between India and the United States.

 One week later, Khobragade was transferred by the government of India to the UN mission in New York, subject to clearance from the United States Department of State, which would entitle her to full diplomatic immunity.
 Her former post entitled her only to consular immunity.

 On January 8, 2014, the U.S. issued Khobragade the G-1 visa that granted her full diplomatic immunity.
 Following this an unknown US State official is reported to have stated "The US requested waiver of immunity (of Devyani Khobragade).
 India denied that request.
 We then requested her departure, as per the standard procedure and the charges remain in place."
 The next day, Khobragade left the United States by plane to India.
 That same day she was indicted by a federal grand jury with visa fraud and making false statements.

 On March 12, 2014, Judge Shira Scheindlin ordered that all charges against Khobragade be dismissed because she had diplomatic immunity at the time of her indictment on visa fraud charges due to her posting to the United Nations prior to the indictment.
 Two days later, Khobragade was re-indicted on the same charges.

 People

 Devyani Khobragade

-Dr. Devyani Khobragade is an Indian Foreign Service officer and a medical doctor who until December 18, 2013, was deputy consul general in the Consulate General of India in New York.
+Devyani Khobragade is an Indian Foreign Service officer and a medical doctor who until December 18, 2013, was deputy consul general in the Consulate General of India in New York.
 She joined Indian Foreign Service in 1999.
 In her capacity of deputy consul general for India, she handled women's affairs as well as political and economic issues.
 Khobragade is married, with two children, to a U.S. citizen, Aakash Singh Rathore whose birthplace has not been verified.